Sterling Heights, Michigan

 Sterling Heights is a city in Macomb County in the U.S. state of Michigan.
-A northern suburb of Detroit, Sterling Heights is located roughly 18 mi north of downtown Detroit.
-As of the 2020 census, the city had a population of 134,346, placing Sterling Heights as the second-largest suburb of Detroit, and the fourth-most populous city in Michigan.
+A northern suburb of Detroit, Sterling Heights is located roughly 18 mi north of Downtown.
+As of the 2020 census, the city had a population of 134,346, placing Sterling Heights as the second-largest suburb of Detroit and the fourth-most populous city in Michigan.

 History

 As a result of the War of 1812 and the 1817 Treaty of Fort Meigs, the area of the Michigan Territory which now makes up Sterling Heights was first surveyed by Deputy Surveyor Joseph Wampler; his survey was approved on February 20, 1818.
 Wampler had been one of two deputy surveyors of Perrysburg, Ohio, in 1816.